filipecn/circe/README.md

 results with fewer lines of code, but also allowing great flexibility.
 In principle, circe should allow experienced users to control advanced features, while allowing less experienced users to make use of it as well.

+>This library is my personal lib that I use in my projects, at my own risk :) Please keep it in mind.

 Here is what Circe can provide to you with ease:

 |  | some features |